hr-ishikawa/coursera/DataScienceSpecialization/Getting_and_Cleaning_Data/Assignment/Codebook.md

 3. Drop the activity label column

 ### Step 4.
 Labels the data set
-1. Set to column's names of the dataframe ds1
+1. Set column's names to the dataframe ds1
 2. Write the dataframe "ds1" to DataSet1.csv

 ### Step 5.
 Summarize by Subject and Activity
 1. Read subject files
-2. Add subject column maned subid to "ds2"
+2. Add subject column maned subid to "ds1"  and names "ds2"
 2. Group the dataframe "ds2" by subject and activity
-3. Get means of each columns
+3. Summarize each columns to get mean
 4. Write the dataframe "ds2" to DataSet2.csv